gvwilson/sdxpy/src/dup/index.md

 But our duplicate file finder is just a beginning.
 [%x glob %] shows how we can find sets of files to compare;
-[%x test %] and [%x mock %] build tools to test programs like this, while [%x lint %] explores ways of checking that our programs follow style guidelines.
+[%x test %] and [%x reflect %] build tools to test programs like this, while [%x lint %] explores ways of checking that our programs follow style guidelines.

 [% figure